Quagga (software)

 Quagga is a network routing software suite providing implementations of Open Shortest Path First (OSPF), Routing Information Protocol (RIP), Border Gateway Protocol (BGP) and IS-IS for Unix-like platforms, particularly Linux, Solaris, FreeBSD and NetBSD.

-Quagga is distributed under the terms of the GNU General Public License (GPL).
+Quagga is distributed under the terms of the GNU General Public License v2 (GPL2).

 In April 2017, FRRouting forked from Quagga aiming for a more open and faster development.

 Name

 The project takes its name from the quagga, an extinct sub-species of the African zebra.
 Quagga is a fork of the GNU Zebra project which was developed by Kunihiro Ishiguro and which was discontinued in 2005.
 The Quagga tree aims to build a more involved community for Quagga than the centralized development-model which GNU Zebra followed.

 Components

 The Quagga architecture consists of a core daemon (zebra) which is an abstraction layer to the underlying Unix kernel and presents the Zserv API over a Unix-domain socket or TCP socket to Quagga clients.
 The Zserv clients typically implement a routing protocol and communicate routing updates to the zebra daemon.
 Existing Zserv clients are: